INTERVIEW BY MARKO SYRJALA AND PATRICK CLEMENT

 Metal-Rules.com: Next name on my list is Glenn Hughes.

 Bobby Kimball: Glenn Hughes, wow, he’s one of my original heroes.
 Glenn was with the band, Trapeze.
 I was with the band in Louisiana.
 It was just one of my solo bands in Louisiana when I was living there before I moved to Los Angeles, before Toto.. before anything musically in my life.
-I was listening to the album, YOU ARE THE MUSIC: WE’RE JUST A BAND.
-My, god, I was just crazy for Glenn Hughes’ voice and I still am.
-He’s one of the best singers in world.
-And then I finally met Glenn and we’ve been friends ever since.
+I was listening to the album; YOU ARE THE MUSIC: WE’RE JUST A BAND.
+My, god, I was just crazy for Glenn Hughes’ voice, and I still am.
+He’s one of the best singers in the world.
+And then I finally met Glenn, and we’ve been friends ever since.

 Metal-Rules.com: So it means that vocals had to be repeated many times over?

-Metal-Rules.com: I do know a bunch of albums that you guys did work on but which was the hardest one to make?
+Metal-Rules.com: I know many albums that you guys did work on, but which was the hardest one to make?

-Metal-Rules.com: Before you joined Toto in 1977 you were singing in a band called SS Fools.
-Would you tell something about that band and how you then ended up to Toto?
+Metal-Rules.com: Before you joined Toto in 1977, you were singing in a band called SS Fools.
+Would you say something about that band and how you then ended up to Toto?

-Bobby Kimball: The Bobby Kimball Band “laughs” I am doing tours all over the world with different bands.
+Bobby Kimball: The Bobby Kimball Band “laughs” I am doing tours worldwide with different bands.

 Metal-Rules.com: Have you ever got offers from the big bands to join?